greatcyan/portfolio/powerautomate.md

 4. With the automation in place, data from Power BI reports is automatically exported to SharePoint, reducing the need for manual intervention and ensuring timely updates.
 ![image](https://github.com/user-attachments/assets/42ecbd42-3e85-4c6e-b36d-2220d4e95198)

+### Impact

+- Efficiency: Automating the data export process eliminates the need for manual data transfers, saving time and reducing the potential for human error.
+- Accessibility: By transferring data to SharePoint, stakeholders can easily access and collaborate on data and reports, enhancing decision-making and ensuring that information is readily available.
+- Consistency: The automation ensures that data is regularly and consistently updated, maintaining the accuracy and relevance of the information stored in SharePoint.
+- Scalability: This process can be scaled to handle large volumes of data and multiple reports, accommodating the growing needs of the organization.